ahujaprabhpreet/Slides/README.md

 2) Install the Dependencies using following commands:

   a) npm init
-  b) npm install --save-dev wepback
+  b) npm install --save-dev webpack

 3) Build the App using: